 Foundation Auckland Warrior and Melbourne Storm stalwart Stephen Kearney, who had a lengthy stint as Bellamy’s assistant coach after retiring from the playing ranks, took the reins of the Warriors in 2017, helping lure highly sought-after Storm back-rower Tohu Harris to Auckland from 2018.

-The Storm grinded out two hard-fought wins over the Warriors in the opening eight rounds of 2017 to achieve the first-ever four-match winning streak in the rivalry.
+The Storm grinded out two hard-fought wins over the Warriors in the opening eight rounds of 2017 to achieve the first-ever four-match winning streak in the rivalry and extended it to five with a punishing 50-10 win on Anzac Day, 2018.

 THEY PLAYED FOR BOTH CLUBS